This text is translated into Russian by google automatic human level neural machine.

 Replenishment of the investment deficit in the infrastructure of the BRICS countries.

-The agreement signed at this summit provides for the creation of a BRICS development bank "providing resources to BRICS countries and other emerging economies to create infrastructure and ensure a stable growth of the economy."
-To date, the BRICS countries are experiencing a shortage of funds for investment in infrastructure, and existing funding channels do not allow meeting the demand for this type of investment in full.
-So, Brazil, South Africa, India - current account deficit of 52.4 billion, 23.3 billion, 88.1 billion dollars, respectively.
-This shows that these countries do not have enough internal funds to meet the demand for investment in infrastructure.
-China and Russia, by contrast, have a current account surplus of 193 and 72 billion, respectively, which indicates the ability of these countries to invest large amounts of funds in infrastructure.
-Nevertheless, despite the presence of large amounts of funds, investment instruments both in Russia and in China are extremely undeveloped, which reduces the effectiveness of investments.
-Thus, even China and Russia are experiencing a shortage of funds for investing in infrastructure.
+The agreement signed at this summit provides for the purpose of creating a BRICS development bank "to provide funds to the BRICS countries and other developing economies to create infrastructure and ensure stable economic growth."
+Today, the BRICS countries are experiencing a lack of funds for investment in infrastructure, and the existing financing channels do not allow meeting the demand for this type of investment in full.
+Thus, Brazil, South Africa, India have a current account deficit of $ 52.4 billion, $ 23.3 billion, and $ 88.1 billion, respectively.
+This indicates that these countries lack domestic funds to meet the demand for infrastructure investment.
+China and Russia, on the other hand, have current account surpluses of $ 193 billion and $ 72 billion, respectively, which indicates the ability of these countries to invest large amounts of funds in infrastructure.
+Nevertheless, despite the availability of large amounts of funds, investment instruments in both Russia and China are extremely undeveloped, which reduces the efficiency of investments.
+Thus, even China and Russia lack funds to invest in infrastructure.

 Solving the problem of profitability of foreign exchange reserves